joegasewicz/flask-jwt-router/README.md

     })
 ```
 ### Routing without headers
-If you require restring routes without passing headers, then you can use the ``auth`` query param:
+If you require calling a resource without passing headers, then you can use the ``auth`` query param (useful when streaming video files):
 ```python
     url = "http://example.com/cars?auth=my_token"
 ```